-– Franz Kafka, The Tower of Babel, Datalinks
+– Franz Kafka, “Parables and paradoxes”, Datalinks

 In the previous two chapters, we saw the laying of the foundations for what is to come.
 Chapter one answered the question (or solved the problem) of magnets and how they even work on this new planet.
 The premade ideas and tools brought from Earth were, by definition, initially not wholly adapted to the unique new circumstances the colonists found themselves in, and had to be adjusted accordingly.
 A new way of life requires a new way of thinking, and the only way to get into a new way of thinking is to learn by doing.

 Chapter two, subsequently, answered the question of what happened when these immediate problems were solved and slightly more indirect issues had to be faced – issues such as how to organize a society, how to allocate limited resources, and how to cope with the exigencies imposed by a hostile environment and/or hostile factions.
 No longer were the colonists primarily responding to the immediate threats of survival, and the time to take a good long sit down to think things through had arrived.
 Building an ad hoc systems of wires to power the first fledgling outpost is one thing, but designing an entire infrastructural grid for a new base built to operate from the word go – that’s a taller order.

 This chapter answers a third question: what comes next?
 What comes after ensuring the initial survival on a new planet (as players of colony building simulators know all too well, not a guaranteed outcome), and after the establishment of societal institutions designed to carry the bulk of human activities on their incorporeal shoulders?
 In other words – what happens after the immediate problems have been solved to such an extent that they can be delegated to specialists?
 Where does a society go after this?